chartgerink/2015ori-2/data/excerpts-transcripts.md

 > that I report in the Excel sheet would be probably larger.
 And therefore, you would get a smaller p-value.
 This right now is just - well, p is .03, it is nothing to be - to [?].
 It is statistically significant, but not brilliant.
 But yeah, that is a

+# ulr

+> So, not just the means, but all data.
+So, I thought if I were Diederik Stapel, for example, what would I do?
+I would not just fabricate means, but I would fabricate the entire data set.
+So, I thought, so for every color, I need to have a data point, because that is what you will need to upload at least here at my university to sort of show that you did not fabricate the data, but that it is real.
+So, I thought, I would create that for that reason.
+And also I thought, maybe if I create the real data point - or all the data points instead of just the means, maybe it will look more real instead of if I just come up with a random number for the means and standard deviations.
+So, I thought that would be the

+---

+> of how to do it.
+And I also wanted to take into account the correlations between means, so I thought, ok if people are faster on average, they will also be faster in the incongruent trials.
+And it makes sense that if people are super fast on congruent trials, their standard deviation will also be a bit smaller.
+Whereas if they are very slow, I thought maybe the standard deviation would also be higher.

+---

+> you are making [?] and it looks to even maybe.
+I can imagine that.
+I recently read a report about Brian Wansink’s lab that he used really weird averages, really weird decimals that couldn’t be existing in two populations.
+So then maybe if the averages are weird or couldn’t be real.
+I think, maybe when you are creating data you might forget about that, but when it happens for real that would never occur.
+So maybe - I wouldn’t know how to detect this, but

+---

+> standardized task that could only be done in one way, if the means were really off, that would be a sign.
+Or if the standard deviations would be really off, that would be a sign.
+Or if the correlations would be off.
+So, for example, I think the congruent and incongruent should be correlated highly because if you are faster on average then you will also still be relatively fast in the incongruent trials.
+So

+---

+> means.
+So then I thought: Ok, so it is a within-design.
+So, how do I simulate random data that is also correlated with other data?
+So, then I googled a bit about how to do that.
+So, then it worked.
+So, I could create data – or simulate data without typing it in by hand that is correlated .8 – as I wanted or as I expected.
+The problem was that the standard deviations didn’t correlate with the latencies of the congruent trials.
+So, then I tried to make that work as well.
+So, I used a specific formula so that it would also correlate.
+So then it worked but it messed up the rest of my data.
+So, it stopped looking nice.
+So, in the end, I did have to make a decision about trying better and better to do it, but that would take a lot of time.
+So, in the end, I decided to go with the data set I had and sort of manually adjust some numbers, because I couldn’t make the correlations that I wanted with what I got.
+But so I did take it into account.

+---

+> check like with a histogram like how they are distributed.
+There are so many things I didn’t check and now I think I could have done a better job.
+That is

+---

+> P: Yes, so I tried a few different methods to generate random data that was correlated but also on average 50 milliseconds higher in the incongruent condition than in the congruent condition.
+Because I used different methods to try it –

+---

+> they do to sort of detect it to really build a better science.
+I also notice with my students that we always tell them, yeah you have to collect participants and if you fabricate your own data, we can detect it.
+So really recruit your participants.
+We use it as a way to scare them to be sure that it is real data and not fabricated data.
+And, it would be nice if we could actually sort of check in a way if data is fabricated or not.
+Not only for our students, but for everyone.
+At the same time, you would hope it is not necessary.
+So, you wouldn’t want it to be important.
+So that is one of the ways – one of the reasons I wanted to participate because I do think that it is important.
+So maybe, getting better at detecting fabricated

+---

+> P: Yeah, one thing is that maybe I really tried to do it by simulating data using sort of random numbers, but it was so difficult that I really – I changed numbers by hand and I – now that I think of it maybe that’s the way that most people if they fabricate data that is how they would do it.
+They wouldn’t do it with some fancy computer program, but just do it by hand maybe.
+So, yeah, so that